-Debate over firearm laws in the United States flares with every tragic event — Columbine in 1999; Virginia Tech in 2007; Tucson in 2011; Aurora, CO, and Newtown, CT, in 2012, to name just a few — and the issue is never far from the national consciousness.
+Debate over firearm laws in the United States flares with every tragic event — Columbine High School in 1999; Virginia Tech in 2007; Tucson in 2011; Aurora, Colo., and Newtown, Conn., in 2012, to name just a few — and the issue is never far from the national consciousness.
 Among developed countries, the U.S. has the highest rate of gun ownership as well as one of the highest rates of homicide.
 Reviews of the research literature suggest that it is difficult to draw definitive conclusions, but some U.S.-based studies have drawn significant correlations between gun ownership and murder rates.

 In any case, more than half of the homicides in the country in a given year are typically committed with firearms, according to FBI data.
 Still, over the period 2000-2012 the Pew Research Center has found a significant shift in public opinion toward favoring gun rights.